retro16/MidiBox/README.md

          * RESET CH.PROCESS: Reset all channel processing.
 Channel processing will be bypassed, reducing CPU load.
          * RESET ROUTE: Reset all settings for this route.
+     * PARA.
+CHANNEL <CHANNEL>: Configure paraphonic mapping for the given MIDI channel of the paraphonic bus.
+         * CHAN.
+POLYPHONY: Set the maximum polyphony for this channel.
+All notes that play beyond that amount of polyphony will be routed to "NEXT CHANNEL".
+         * NEXT CHANNEL: Notes that exceed the maximum polyphony of the channel will be routed to this channel (or to its next channel if it's also full, etc...)
+     * SAVE PROFILE: Save the current profile to the SD card.
      * REPLAY TO <OUTPUT> <FILE>: Send a SYX file to the selected output.
      * RECORD FROM <INPUT>: Create a file named RECORDnn.SYX (nn is an incremented number) and record all SysEx messages coming from the selected input into it.
-     * SAVE PROFILE: Save the current profile to the SD card.
      * RESET PROFILE: Set the current profile to default values (it's not saved on the SD card).
      * ALL NOTES OFF: Send the MIDI CC 123 ("all notes off") to all outputs.